Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses: Quantization

-In order to avoid with the procedure of canonical quantization of the FRWQ system, we restrict ourselves to the cases where $\bar V >0$, and to consider only static manifolds \cite{saa}, where there exist a family of spacelike surfaces which are always orthogonal to a timelike Killing vector.
+In order to avoid problems with the procedure of canonical quantization of the FRWq system, we restrict ourselves to the cases where $\bar V >0$, and to consider static manifolds only \cite{saa}, where there exists a family of spacelike surfaces which are always orthogonal to a timelike Killing vector.
 This implies that ${\partial_\theta g_{\mu\nu}}=0$, or

-implying that the original potential $V(\theta)$ is a constant.
-This means that for the current quantization process, $V(\theta)$ can only be the cosmological constant.
+which means that the original potential $V(\theta)$ is a constant.
+Thereby, for the current quantization process, $V(\theta)$ is essentially equal to a cosmological constant.

+We have just restricted ourselves to the cases in which the FRWq Lagrangian is $\theta$ independent.
+The associated Noether conservation law insures that $\dot\theta$ does not change sign (see, for instance \eqref{FRWqe2} for a $\phi$ independent potential) and, therefore, $\theta$ may be used as the evolution (time) variable which is exactly what the variational principle and quantization procedure suggest.
+Therefore, notice that the quintessence field acts as a super-time in this new description where the particle is moving in an ``effective'' two-dimensional conformally flat spacetime.